KamalakerDadi/empirical_proxy_measures/README.md

 ### validation against health data

-For some of the analyses, model predictions were validated against external health data.
+For some of the analyses, model predictions were validated against external health data available from the UK Biobank.
 The tables below show the file structure for the respective inputs and health domains.

 `alcohol.csv`